unchainedshop/unchained/docs/source/admin-ui/product.md

 Available on **TokenizedProduct**

-Since Tokenized product is a digital asset there are unique information specific to digital assets you should add that defines the token. such as:
+To provide additional information that defines a Tokenized product, which is a digital asset, there are specific details that need to be added.
+These include:
-- **Contract Standard**:- Token standard used to create the digital asset.
+- **Contract Standard**: This refers to the token standard that was used to create the digital asset.
-- **Contract address**:- Address of the token on the blockchain it is found
+- **Contract Address**: This is the address of the token on the blockchain where it can be found.
-- **Supply**:- Total tokens in circulation
+- **Supply**: This indicates the total number of tokens in circulation.
-- **Token Id**:- Unique identifier of the token
+- **Token ID**: This is the unique identifier of the token.

-**Based on the contract standard of the token implementation some fields might be optional**
+**Note that some fields might be optional depending on the contract standard used for the token implementation.**

 ![diagram](../images/admin-ui/product/token-setting.png)